-- Improperly inflated tires can fail suddenly and cause an accident. - The vehicle weight capacity is indicated on the Tire and Loading Information label.
+- Improperly inflated tires can fail suddenly and cause an accident. - The Gross Maximum Weight rating is located on the FMVSS label.
+The vehicle weight capacity is indicated on the Tire and Loading Information label (if so equipped).
 Do not load your vehicle beyond this capacity.
 Overloading your vehicle may result in reduced tire life, unsafe operating conditions due to premature tire failure, or unfavorable handling characteristics and could also lead to a serious accident.
 Loading beyond the specified capacity may also result in failure of other vehicle components. - Before taking a long trip, or whenever you heavily load your vehicle, use a tire pressure gauge to ensure that the tire pressures are at the specified level. - Do not drive your vehicle over 85 MPH (137 km/h) unless it is equipped with high speed rated tires.
 Driving faster than 85 MPH (137 km/h) may result in tire failure, loss of control and possible injury.

-For additional information regarding tires, refer to "Important Tire Safety Information" (US) or "Tire Safety Information" (Canada) in the Warranty Information Booklet.
+• For additional information regarding tires, refer to "Important Tire Safety Information" (US) or "Tire Safety Information" (Canada) in the Warranty Information Booklet.